extremecode/extremecode.github.io/ML/stat/anova.md

 Normality: the dependent variable is normally distributed.
 Independence: Observations and groups are independent from each other.
 Equality of Variance: the population variances are equal across factors/levels.

+#### steps to find annova
+Find the mean for each of the groups.
+Find the overall mean (the mean of the groups combined).
+Find the Within Group Variation; the total deviation of each member’s score from the Group Mean.
+Find the Between Group Variation: the deviation of each Group Mean from the Overall Mean.
+Find the F statistic: the ratio of Between Group Variation to Within Group Variation.

+### ANOVA vs. T Test
+A Student’s t-test will tell you if there is a significant variation between groups.
+A t-test compares means, while the ANOVA compares variances between populations.
+You could technically perform a series of t-tests on your data.
+However, as the groups grow in number, you may end up with a lot of pair comparisons that you need to run.
+ANOVA will give you a single number (the f-statistic) and one p-value to help you support or reject the null hypothesis.
+Back to Top

+### Repeated Measures ANOVA
+A repeated measures ANOVA is almost the same as one-way ANOVA, with one main difference: you test related groups, not independent ones.
+It’s called Repeated Measures because the same group of participants is being measured over and over again.
+For example, you could be studying the cholesterol levels of the same group of patients at 1, 3, and 6 months after changing their diet.
+For this example, the independent variable is “time” and the dependent variable is “cholesterol.”
+The independent variable is usually called the within-subjects factor.

+Repeated measures ANOVA is similar to a simple multivariate design.
+In both tests, the same participants are measured over and over.
+However, with repeated measures the same characteristic is measured with a different condition.
+For example, blood pressure is measured over the condition “time”.
+For simple multivariate design it is the characteristic that changes.
+For example, you could measure blood pressure, heart rate and respiration rate over time.

+#### Reasons to use Repeated Measures ANOVA
+When you collect data from the same participants over a period of time, individual differences (a source of between group differences) are reduced or eliminated.
+Testing is more powerful because the sample size isn’t divided between groups.
+The test can be economical, as you’re using the same participants.